How does surrogacy work in South Carolina?

 Matching With a Prospective Surrogate

-Unlike other surrogacy professionals who assign a surrogate to intended parents, the matching process at our law firm is a mutual decision that you’ll be involved in every step of the way.
+Unlike other surrogacy professionals who assign a surrogate to intended parents, the matching process with Palmetto Surrogacy is a mutual decision that you’ll be involved in every step of the way.
 We know how important the perfect surrogate is in your gestational surrogacy process, so we want to make sure that you and any surrogate you match with are comfortable with each other before moving forward.

 Before we even begin the matching process, we’ll discuss what your preferences are for a prospective surrogate.
 This can include attributes like how old she is, where she lives, how many children she has had and more.
 We also let prospective surrogates determine their preferences for intended parents they want to work with.